iraklisPapadopoulos/iraklisPapadopoulos.github.io/_posts/2023-12-07-longitudinal_plots.md

 ## Spaghetti Plot

+A lot of times, in the process of longitudinal data modeling, linear mixed models (LME) are applied.
+Linear mixed models make use of random effects.
+A first visual idea before moving to a modeling technique is to create a spaghetti plot and graphically check the differences in baseline measurements and the individual temporal trends.

+Sample code for a spaghetti plot bellow:

 ```R
 xyplot(IgG ~ boost$time , data = data, groups = IdParticipant,
        type = "b", xlab = "Days after booster vaccination", ylab = "Anti-spike IgG (BAU/ml)",